 You will have to change the light cycle from 18/6 to 12/12 to trigger the flowering phase.
 Increased darkness hours tell the plant the fall is coming and start creating buds.

 Key takeaway: Feminized seeds give more control to the experienced grower while autoflower seeds grow faster and are suitable for beginner grower.

 - White Widow Auto – (Hybrid)

 3. The shopping list

-Now you have your AeroGarden™ Bounty and your seeds, you will need the material below, and the optional list would help to have more yield out of your grow, but are not required.
+Now you have your AeroGarden™ and your seeds, you will need the material below, and the optional list will help to have more yield out of your grow.

 - General Hydroponics Flora Series

 - pH control kit (pH up and down)